TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 "dog"
 ```

 Using the `spawn` function allows us to create a process in a way that we will not be able to know when the process is finished.
-Luckily Elixir provides a function for creating linked processes called `spawn_link` so that two linked processes will receive exit notifications form one another.
+Luckily Elixir provides a function for creating linked processes called `spawn_link` so that two linked processes will receive exit notifications from one another.

 Example: